 Another way to frame this is that the whole THORChain protocol is underwriting the loans.
 As long as RUNE has value, the lending mechanics can work as intended.

-This is the most hotly debated aspect and it is not the intention of this article to give an exhaustive treatise.
-The obvious risk is excessive minting of RUNE from total loan closures vs loan openings.
-Factors such as the CR will strongly influence the mint/burn maths.
+This is the most hotly debated aspect of THORChain lending and it is not the intention of this article to give an exhaustive treatise on this topic.
+However, we will address some of the major public concerns.
+The obvious risk is the excessive minting of RUNE from total loan closures vs loan openings.

-For a single loan opening/closing cycle, yes, nett minting of RUNE may occur, if the RUNE:collateral price ratio decreases between loan opening vs loan closure.
+For a single loan opening/closing cycle, yes, a net minting of RUNE may occur if the RUNE:collateral price ratio decreases between loan opening vs loan closure.
 However, it is not single loans that THORChain is concerned about, but the overall status of RUNE mint/burnt.

-It could also happen that nett minting of RUNE occurs if ALL loans were closed at the same time (though there is a minimum 30 day loan period).
-The question is: will ALL borrowers close their loans at the same time?
+It could also happen that net minting of RUNE occurs if ALL loans were closed at the same time (hence why there is a minimum 30 day loan period).
+The question is: will all borrowers close their loans at the same time?
 Some could have borrowed for actual expense needs (thus no ready cash to immediately repay).
-Also when some loans are closed, CR drops, and this will attract fresh borrowers.

-So the idea is that NETT of [all loan closings (which would always be less than openings) vs all openings, at the RUNE:collateral price of the times of each individual openings/closings] is likely nett burning RUNE.
+So the idea is that the net of all loan closings (which logically must always be less than, or at most, same as all openings) versus all openings, at the RUNE:collateral price at each individual opening/closing, is likely net burning RUNE.

-And even if not, there is a circuit breaker design to compartmentalize most of the lending risk, if minting causes total supply to exceed 500m RUNE.
-Here, the Reserves will step in to redeem the loans (instead of further minting), the whole lending design will be halted and sunset-ed, but the other aspects of THORChain will just continue as usual.
+And even if otherwise, there is a circuit breaker designed to compartmentalize most of the lending risk, if minting does actually cause the total supply to exceed 500m RUNE.
+Should this event take place, the Reserves will step in to redeem the loans (instead of further minting); the whole lending design will be halted and sunset-ed; and the other aspects of THORChain will continue as usual.

 The absolute worst-case scenario is when even the Reserves are depleted trying to repay collateral.
-In this case, the whole THORChain will be halted (including swaps, savers, etc.), giving time for Devs and community to regroup for path forward.
+In this case, the whole of THORChain will be halted (including swaps, savers, etc.), giving time for Devs and community to regroup and decide paths forward.

-Other factors which moderate these risks are the lending cap and the expected positive price impact with the RUNE burning mechanism when loans are opened.
-For a deeper analysis, please check out Block Science Risk Report linked below.
+All this said, there are still other factors in place to moderate these risks, such as the lending cap and the expected positive price impact from the RUNE burning mechanism (from loan openings).
+For a deeper analysis, please read through the Block Science Risk Report (link below).

-- When a loan is opened, the full debt (based on the current collaterization ratio) will be issued.
-If price of collateral increased, there is no option to request additional debt, unless user repay the original debt, redeem the collateral fully, then reopen a fresh loan.
+- When a loan is opened, the full debt (at 200% collateralization ratio) will be issued.
+If the price of collateral increased, there is no option to request additional debt.
+To acquire more debt, a user must repay the original debt, redeem the collateral fully, then reopen a fresh loan.

-- The same address (with an existing loan position) can open a new loan by depositing fresh collateral — new debt will be issued based on the new collateral and current collaterization ratio.
+- The same address (with an existing loan position) can open a new loan by depositing fresh collateral — new debt will be issued based on the new collateral amount only.